sh1dow3r/LitterBox/README.md

 # LitterBox

+A sandbox environment designed specifically for malware development and payload testing.
+This framework enables red teamers to validate evasion techniques, assess detection signatures, and test implant behavior before deployment in the field.
+Think of it as your personal lab for perfecting your tradecraft without leaving traces on production detection systems.
-LitterBox provides automated analysis of payloads and malware through an intuitive web interface.
-The platform streamlines pre-deployment testing by validating evasion techniques, monitoring process behavior, and generating comprehensive runtime analysis reports.
-Designed for validating tradecraft, it enables rapid testing of payloads against common detection mechanisms before execution in target environments.
+The platform provides automated analysis through an intuitive web interface, monitoring process behavior and generating comprehensive runtime analysis reports.
+This ensures your payloads work as intended before execution in target environments.

 ## Core Features